Wang Can: Anecdotes

-Many anecdotes and stories related to Wang Can exist.
+There are many anecdotes and stories related to Wang Can.
 It is recounted that when he was yet a youth, Cai Yong, then a high-ranking official, once saw him and was in awe.
 Later, Wang Can went to visit Cai Yong; although many guests of exalted rank were present, the host hastened to welcome the newcomer with the greatest deference, even wearing his shoes the wrong way in his haste.
 The others were astonished and asked why he was so respectful to a mere youth.
 "He is a young man with the highest gifts, which I cannot match.
 I shall grant him all the books and essays in my home," said Cai Yong.
 The Records of the Three Kingdoms stated that Wang Can was widely read and had a most retentive memory, better than any of his contemporaries.
 If he glanced at a roadside monument as he passed, he remembered every word of the inscription.
 If he saw people playing weiqi and the board was suddenly disturbed, he could replace every piece in its correct place.

+Later, when Cao Cao was granted the Nine bestowments, many people were impressed by the imperial edict which accompanied the grant, and thought that Wang Can was the author.
+Sima Yi asked Wang to evaluate the literary skills of the edict's author; Wang replied that his own skills were not as good as the edict's author.
+Years later, after Sima had become Grand Tutor, at a banquet held during the Laba Festival, he met Pan Pu (潘蒲), son of the edict's author, Pan Xu (潘勖; uncle of Pan Yue).
+(Note: When annotating Wei Ji's (father of Wei Guan) biography in Records of the Three Kingdoms, Pei Songzhi cited the Wenzhang Zhi and Ni Bie Zhuan, which recorded that Pan Ni was a grandson of Pan Xu, while Pan Yue was a congfu of Pan Ni.
+It is likely that Pan Xu and Pan Yue's father Pan Pi were cousins.)
+As Sima revealed to Pan his admiration of Pan Xu's work and Wang Can's comments, only then did court officials know of the identity of the edict's author.
+(Note: The edict (册魏公九锡文) was included in vol.35 of Wen Xuan.
+Pan Xu was credited under his courtesy name Yuanmao (元茂).)